Power of purple foods

 Among them there should regularly be the power of purple foods.

-Nevertheless getting off the black and white menu plan is important; move up to colour, without becoming neurotic about it.
+Nevertheless getting off the black and white menu plan is important; step up to colour, without becoming neurotic about it.

 I do not advocate counting all the coloured-foods you have enjoyed on any particular day, once you are in the groove; but doing it now and then might be helpful.

 Food nut neurosis is something I am seriously concerned about as a doctor.
-Do not allow these issues to do to your mind like black and white food does to your body.
-Orthorexia is first cousin to another serious psychological affliction.
+Do not allow these issues to do to your mind what black and white food will do to your body.
+Orthorexia is first cousin to another serious psychological affliction you will be more familiar with.

-This was a bad day.
+This was a mediocre day.
 We enjoyed only two coloured fruits at breakfast, five salads for lunch and kale for supper; mind you, that makes eight.

-But it is important, not just for their antioxidant properties that prevent the formation of tumours; but as a DC I love the way they help quell the anger in muscles and joints.
+But it is important; and not just for their antioxidant properties that prevent the formation of malignant tumours.
+As a DC I love the way they help quell the anger in our muscles and joints.

 Central to my personal experience with beets is their role in making the tum happy.
 Along with greens every day they fixed a very serious, chronic constipation problem that I suffered from for thirty-years; until discovering the importance of fibre from our food.